BoardSodie/Lily58-Acrylic-Case/README.md

 ## Fabrication

-- Upload the .eps file to Ponoko and 3mm acrylic in your choice of acrylic.
+- Upload the .ai file to Ponoko and 3mm acrylic in your choice of acrylic.
 Mine is Clear Matte Acrylic.

 ## Assembly